AvoidMelon/AvoidMelon/README.md

 ### Hi there 👋

-This profile was created for different purposes, my main account is [Lorenzo Ronzani](https://github.com/AvoidMelon)
+This username is related to my old profile, currently I changed it, so main account is [Lorenzo Ronzani](https://github.com/lorenzoronzani)

 <!--
 **LoryRonza/LoryRonza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.